 We are in the throes of a global pandemic.
 Countless people worldwide are wearing face masks.

 Since Personal Protective Equipment (PPE) supplies are running low everywhere, some health care facilities are accepting home-sewn face masks as supplemental supplies.
-If you are willing to help, a list of organizations needing mask donations is here.
 Lots of quilt shops are also collecting masks for their local communities.

 In addition, The Center for Disease Control and Prevention (CDC) in the United States is now recommending that if you go out in a public setting where social distancing is difficult to maintain (e.g., trips to the grocery store and pharmacy), you should wear some form of a face mask.